Despite A New Federal Ban, Many Renters Are Still Getting Evicted

 But the Bumpus family was lucky that they managed to get a legal aid lawyer to help them.
 By one count, just in the Houston area, more than 9,000 eviction cases have been filed during the pandemic.
 Houston is one of the ground zero cities when it comes to evictions.
 And less than 4% of those renters facing eviction have a lawyer.

-Houston Public Media sent a reporter to four different courthouses last week to observe about 100 eviction cases, and found that only one renter was able to use the CDC order to block their eviction.
+Houston Public Media sent a reporter to four different courthouses last week to observe about 100 eviction cases and found that only one renter was able to use the CDC order to block eviction.
 So in 99% of those cases the order was having no effect at all.

 Legal aid attorneys in Houston also say it's still too often business as usual at eviction hearings.
 The judges aren't asking landlords if tenants sent them CDC declarations.
 Many tenants don't show up.
 And among those that do, most don't appear to even know about their rights under the CDC order.
 The judges don't ask them about that.
 And in the vast majority of cases, the landlord is given the right to evict them.
 That's despite the CDC order, in the middle of a pandemic.